Plastimytes/Probability/README.md

 Type 1 errors occur when we incorrectly reject a null hypothesis that is actually true.
 In simpler terms it is like saying someting has a significant effect when it actual sense it does not.
 They are often called false postives because it is claimed that an effect or difference is found when there really isn't one

-Hypothesis tests include T tests, Z tests, ANOVA tests  and  Chi square tests.
+Hypothesis tests include T tests, Z tests, ANOVA tests  and  Chi square tests.<br>
+Hypothesis testing is important to find if certain theories prove right in a given sample space<br>

 For marginal probability one might want to use a feature_engine Crosstab is used to compare variables